pierr3/ModeS/README.md

 * Load up the plugin
 * Set your mode S string to ```HLEGWQS```
 * Add ```1000``` to your VFR squawk list (to prevent squawk duplicates)
-* Set the "CCAMS / Open SQUAWK popup" function to replace the default
+* Set the "CCAMS / Open SQUAWK assign popup" function to replace the default

 ## Add a country to the mode S list